digicademy-chf/chf_container/README.rst

 This is a container set-up for development and production environments of projects based on the Cultural Heritage Framework (CHF).
-It is designed to be usable across projects to either produce a fresh installation or to use a set of project-specific files, which should be stored separately.
+It is designed to be usable across projects to either produce a fresh installation or to be enhanced by a set of project-specific files that are stored separately.
 The set-up revolves around a file in accordance with the
 `Compose specification <https://compose-spec.io/>`__ for container-based applications that should allow you to set up your environment(s) on Linux,